MicrosoftDocs/power-automate-docs/articles/process-advisor-analyze.md

 ---
-title: Analyze processes | Microsoft Docs
+title: Analyze processes with task mining in process advisor | Microsoft Docs
-description: How to use the analyze processes feature in process advisor.
+description: This topic explains how to analyze processes with task mining in process advisor.
 author: nijemcevic
 ms.service: power-automate
 ms.subservice: process-advisor